farm-fe/rfcs/rfcs/003-partial-bundling/rfc.md

 Once we have this `ModuleGroupGraph`, we can known that if `A` is about to be loaded, then all modules inside `Group A`(A and C) should be loaded.
 And when `A` tries to dynamically imports `D` then all modules inside `Group D` should be loaded.

 ## Generate Module Buckets
+### How To Create Module Buckets
 In above section, we get the `ModuleGroupGraph`, and we can know **which modules** should be grouped together when loading modules.
 Next we'll discuss how to merge modules in the same ModuleGroup.

 Actually we can just bundle every `Module Group` separately and everything will be fine too.
 However, there are two issues: module duplication and less requests numbers.
-As we can see, the ModuleGroups can be overlapped and a group only produces one output.
-More modules need to be loaded and less concurrent requests are made, it isn't performant.
+As we can see, the ModuleGroups can be overlapped, if a group only produces one output, then more modules need to be loaded and less concurrent requests are made, it isn't performant.

 So a general idea flows our mind, can we just merge modules in the group to smaller structures?
 Of cause, and that's what I named `ModuleBucket`.
 See the following illustration: